LeChatParle/Applicant-Manager/README.md

-# Applicant-Manager
+# Applicant Manager

-An job applicant manager that allows Salesforce community users (CU) to apply for a position, allows for CUs to submit tickets if there is an issue, and allows for tracking the status of one's application.
+A job applicant manager that allows Salesforce community users (CU) to apply for a position, allows for CUs to submit tickets if there is an issue, and allows for tracking the status of one's application.